2022 Instructions for FTB 3520-BE Business Entity or Group Nonresident Power of Attorney Declaration

 - All representatives listed on a POA Declaration will have the ability to remove another representative from the POA Declaration.

 - A valid signature is required.
-See Part VI, Signature Authorizing Power of Attorney Declaration, for instructions on valid signatures.
+See Specific Line Instructions, Part VI, Signature Authorizing Power of Attorney Declaration, for instructions on valid signatures.

-- Tax professionals are granted limited online account access to your tax information when we approve the POA Declaration, see Part V, Request MyFTB Full Online Account Access for Tax Professional(s).
+- Tax professionals are granted limited online account access to your tax information when we approve the POA Declaration.
+See Part V for more information.

-- You or your tax professional must request full online access to your tax information and you must authorize this request before we grant full online account access, see Part V, Request MyFTB Full Online Account Access for Tax Professional(s).
+- You or your tax professional must request full online access to your tax information and you must authorize this request before we grant full online account access.
+See Part V for more information.
 If full online account access is not granted to your tax professional(s) they will still be able to represent you before the Franchise Tax Board (FTB) or obtain information by phone, in person, and in writing.

-To file a POA use the online submission in MyFTB for faster processing.
-However, the following paper forms are available for taxpayers without online access:
+To file a POA Declaration use the online submission in MyFTB for faster processing.
+However, the following paper forms are available for taxpayers who prefer to submit by mail:

 B. General Authorizations

-The representative(s) listed in Side 1, Part II, Representative(s) and on Side 4 of form FTB 3520-BE, will be authorized as attorney(s)-in-fact to:
+The representative(s) listed on Side 1, Part II, Representative(s) and on Side 4 of form FTB 3520-BE, will be authorized as attorney(s)-in-fact to: